CryptechTest/minetest_doc_items/API.md

 * What it is good for
 * How it may be generated in the world
 * Maybe some background info if you're in a funny mood
-* Notable information which does't fit elsewhere
+* Notable information which doesn't fit elsewhere

-The desciption should normally **not** contain:
+The description should normally **not** contain:

 * Information which is already covered by factoids, like digging groups, damage, group memberships, etc.